StereoKit/StereoKit-Docs/docs/preview/Pages/StereoKit/UI/Input.md

 This is an input field where users can input text to the app!
 Selecting it will spawn a virtual keyboard, or act as the keyboard focus.
 Hitting escape or enter, or focusing another UI element will remove focus from this Input.
+Shift+Enter adds a newline instead, and tab adds a tab.
 </div>

 |  |  |